hmartlangval/zorides/doc.md

 6. Remove age for any group: age is not restriction

 7. Make any profile name hoverable or clickable, show summary of their profile.
 On click, visit their profile.

+Update 1.2:
+1. Authors have permission to modify their creations
+    > edit
+    > delete
+    > change state to open/closed, etc.
+2. Create an admin screen, where admin has all rights for all contents.
+    > manage users
+    > manage contents
+    > create hardcoded username: admin.
+Password is to be defined in the .env ADMIN_PWD.